UVI = US Virgin Islands

 Eona’s mother’s people come from Anegada, an island known for shipwrecks.
-(Around 150 between 1654 and 1899)
+(Around 150 between 1654 and 1899.)
+“The Drowned Land” also:

-- More crabs and lobsters than people.
+- contains more crabs and lobsters than people

 In the 1960s Eona’s baby sister Anette sparks a series of beach “lime-ins” and other protests, eventually making the beaches accessible to everyone.
 Anette’s oldest daughter Ronalda, another rebellious woman making for freedom, goes to school in the States.

 Author Yanique, who was raised in the VI, says she wrote this novel as a rebuttal to Herman Wouk’s Don’t Stop the Carnival.
 Wouk’s VI farce was published in 1965 and is, in Yanique’s words, full of stereotypical Carribean characters.
 Buffoons as seen from the white male American’s view.
 Blech.

 Yanique said that as a Virgin Islander, she doesn’t feel Wouk’s book shows her and her experiences.
 (In her novel, Rolanda says she is impressed with how “real” American Blacks feel…because she sees their portraits in magazines, newspapers and on TV whereas the Virgin Islands are basically invisible.
 This observation resonated with me after living in Japan in the late 1990s where the big TV and movie stars were never Japanese. )

 In Land of Love and Drowning, Wouk’s hotel cook, Sheila, gets the last name and inner agency Wouk didn’t write for her.
 A talented but violent handyman named Hippolyte (Mr. Lyte) reappears, now more the holy fool, less the dangerous lunatic.
 The hotel itself reflects the views of the islanders on the development inflicted on them by obnoxious, greedy Continentals who seem to exist only to buy land and drink guavaberry rum.